publiccodenet/about/activities/value-and-impact/business-case-typology/index.md

 # Business case typology for codebase stewardship

 The Foundation's mission is to enable public software and policy that is open and collaborative.
-It does this through [codebase stewardship].
-Codebase stewardship is a complex 'product' to 'market' as it has a multi-faceted value proposition at different timescales.
+It does this through [codebase stewardship](https://about.publiccode.net/activities/codebase-stewardship/).
+Codebase stewardship is a 'complex product' as it has a multi-faceted value proposition at different timescales.

 Our current model is 'trust-based sell' with known organizations in our network.
 These are 'mature' organizations who understand the value proposition and have either self-diagnosed the 'need' and/or iterated on (parts) of our 'product'.